Sam, a 12-year-old boy, presents to your department after a soccer blitz. He was tackled, heard a pop, and now can’t bear weight on his right knee.

-As popularity and intensity of children’s sports increases there are increased demands placed on children and adolescents.
+As the popularity and intensity of children’s sports increase, increased demands are placed on children and adolescents.
 This has resulted in an increased presentation of children like Sam.
 They can present with knee pain that is traumatic or atraumatic, acute or chronic.
-Paediatric patients are particularly vulnerable to overuse injuries involving the physes and apophyses due to their inherent weakness (see post, hyperlink article on fractures around knee).
+Paediatric patients are particularly vulnerable to overuse injuries involving the physes and apophyses due to their inherent weakness.

 Important points to note on the history include:

-- If there was clear onset of pain
+- If there was a clear onset of pain

 - Traumatic or atraumatic

 - Site of the pain (try to be as specific as possible)

 - Severity of pain